 3.1 The Governing Body strives to be an equal opportunities employer and as such, opposes all forms of unlawful or unfair discrimination.
 All employees will be recruited, trained and developed on the basis of their ability and the requirements of the job.
-When making decisions about pay, the Governors will comply with The Employment Rights Act 1996, The Employment Relations Act 1999 and The Employment Act 2002, as well as The Part-time Workers (Prevention of Less Favourable Treatment) Regulations 2000, The Employment Act 2002 (Dispute Resolution) Regulations 2004, and The Employment Equality (Age) Regulations 2006, The Employment Equality (Sexual Orientation) Regulations 2003, and The Employment Equality (Religion and Belief) Regulations 2003.
+When making decisions about pay, the Governors will comply with The Equality Act 2010, The Employment Rights Act 1996, The Employment Relations Act 1999 and The Employment Act 2002, as well as The Part-time Workers (Prevention of Less Favourable Treatment) Regulations 2000, The Employment Act 2002 (Dispute Resolution) Regulations 2004, and The Fixed Term Employees (Prevention of Less Favourable Treatment) Regulations 2002, The Employment Equality (Age) Regulations 2006, The Employment Equality (Sexual Orientation) Regulations 2003, and The Employment Equality (Religion and Belief) Regulations 2003.